Wallace's hawk-eagle

 Wallace's hawk-eagle (Nisaetus nanus) is a species of bird of prey in the family Accipitridae.
 It is found in Kra Isthmus, Malay Peninsula, Sumatra and Borneo.
 Its natural habitat is subtropical or tropical moist lowland forests.
-It is threatened by habitat loss.
+It is threatened by habitat loss and trade.
 It is among the smallest eagles in the world at about 46 cm long and weighing 500–610 g (about the size of a peregrine falcon).

 It is named after Alfred Russel Wallace, a British naturalist, explorer, geographer, anthropologist and biologist.